-- Submit proof of insurance: Iowa law requires you to carry proof of insurance in your vehicle; it’s probably found in your glove compartment.
-Make a photo copy of the card and submit it to Liz Vande Kieft at Campus Box 0112 or bring your card to the Center for Community-Based Learning reception area in the Roe Center, suite 227 and Liz can make a copy for you.
+- Submit Proof of Insurance: Iowa law requires you to carry proof of insurance in your vehicle; it’s probably found in your glove compartment.
+Submit a copy of your card to Liz Vande Kieft in the Community-Based Learning reception area in the Center for Global Experiential Learning, 2nd floor North in Geisler Library.
+You may also take a clear picture of the entire card and email to Liz at email@example.com or mail to Campus Box 0112.
 Please be sure the card has not expired and is your most recent copy.
 Requests for travel assistance will not be granted until proof of insurance is received.

-- Submit your information to the shared carpool travel document: All students requesting travel assistance must provide their travel information to the shared carpool document before travel assistance can be granted.
-To access the document log into Mycentral or contact the CCBL office.
+- Submit Your Information to the Shared Carpool Travel Document: All students requesting travel assistance must provide their travel information to the shared carpool document before travel assistance can be granted.

 - You must submit your request on-line by 8 a.m.
 Monday to receive a check the following Monday.
 You may pick up your check and cash it on-site at the Central Service Center located on the second floor of Central Hall.